drewroberts/website/first-video.md

 - Want some thoughts to consider for your website?
 I also have some resources to recommend and will throw those links in the show notes.
 - I'm a marketing guy who enjoys web development.
 I have a few friends launching websites, so I figured it would be best to consolidate my 2 cents for them into this video
 - Hopefully some other people find this helpful
-- Maybe I should use Tim Ferriss & Ramit Sethi style title when posting to YouTube

 ## There are a 1,000 ways to build a website, do your thing